 You can peel your onions at the same time so all is ready to chop.

 Then weigh your zucchini.
 A single batch is 4 pounds.
-You can halve this recipe or double it according to your families needs.
+You can halve this recipe or double it according to your needs.
 Just be sure you half or double all ingredients.
 Do NOT half or double the processing time.

 Chopped Vegetables

 Next chop or shred the zucchini.
 You can use a food processor, but be cautious if you plan on shredding the zucchini.
 This relish will cook.
 If you’ve shredded the zucchini too small, the texture of your relish will show it.
 I used a large shred disc on my food processor and got the size pieces you see in the pictures.
+A chunky shred.
 Just chop or shred appropriately.
 You know…. relish size.

-Combine ingredients
+Combine Ingredients

 Measure your onion, vinegar, sugar and spices.
-Add to the zucchini and mix in a large stockpot.
+Add these to the zucchini and mix in a large stockpot.
 Bring the mixture to a boil over medium high heat and simmer for 5 minutes.
 Stir often.
 This makes sure your zucchini mixture is hot throughout and ready to go in the jars.

 A note about vinegar.
 I used apple cider vinegar in mine.
 You can easily substitute white vinegar.
 The flavor will vary slightly.
 The vinegar must be a 5% acidity.
 This is pretty standard vinegar that you buy at the grocery store.
 Check the bottle for the acidity level.
 Don’t substitute homemade or flavored vinegars.
 Standard white or apple cider vinegar is what you need.

-Packing the Jars for Canning.
+Packing the Jars for Canning

 You should have hot jars and lids ready and the canner warming up.